-Let’s start off with the acquisition part; successful online products cannot skip search engine optimization in their efforts to attract new customers.
+Let’s start off with the acquisition part.
+Successful online products cannot skip search engine optimization in their efforts to attract new customers.
 SEO monitors, on-page optimizations, hiring freelance copywriters, backlink rescue email campaigns – some companies employ massive resources to climb Google’s first-page ladder.
 If this is the case for your business, you should consider adding Rankscience to your tactics.

 Rankscience (RS) is an early stage startup which wants to automate the A/B testing of organic traffic.
 How does it work?
 The first and non-optional step is to channel your traffic through RS’s CDN (they promise its nominal latency is fast < 25ms).
 RS claims that, technically, this can be a 2-minute change for most customers.
 Having this in place, RS can roll out content experiments, for example, they can take your landing page and host 2 variants, each one with a different title.
 After a given time, the RS dashboard shows which variant has won, i.e. is higher in SERP.
 All of this is done automatically.
-Unfortunately, the team behind RS hasn’t published the number and type of experiments they can automate or how they decide which ones to run first.

 Supposing you’ve convinced your visitors to get onto your website.
 Now, you need to overcome the equally hard challenge – onboarding.
 Onboarding involves a plethora of different things for various types of online business, but there is one thing in common – once you build a user-friendly application, the odds for the conversion become higher.

-But there’s no silver bullet solution to achieving a top-notch UX.
+But there’s no silver-bullet solution to achieving a top-notch UX.
 It’s your job as product manager to iterate until you find it.
 In software, the iteration consists of 3 parts: design, build, measure.
 Now, your task is to run it as fast as possible.
 Sounds easy, but when you want to iterate over many features in parallel, things get complicated pretty quickly.
 This problem is undertaken by LaunchDarkly (LD).